 • Rule out heavy metal toxicity.
 This is a very common finding in those with hypertension.
 Heavy Metals Sources, Signs and Symptoms

 • Inflammation is a silent killer and a hypertension precursor.
 The key to healing is to resolve the root cause of inflammation (inflammatory foods, sedentary lifestyles, chronic stress, infections, disrupted microbiome, infections, lack of sleep, gut infections, pesticides, herbicides, chemicals, GMOs, glyphosate).
 When the inflammation is resolved, blood pressure tends to normalize (120/80).

 • Stress management.
-Stress comes in many forms: emotional, mental, psychological, spiritual, environmental, electromagnetic and physical.
+Stress comes in many forms: emotional, mental, psychological, spiritual, thermal, environmental, electromagnetic and physical.
 Although stress is a normal part of being human, it’s our perception and how we choose to deal with stressors that inevitably occur.
 Stress and anxiety cause chemicals to be released into the body that elevate blood pressure and reduce blood flow to the heart.
 Scientific research has shown over and over that rumination on angry thoughts leads to physical manifestations of that pain.
 Bottling up betrayals brings on muscle tension, high blood pressure, and undue stress on the heart.

 • Decrease alcohol consumption, which trigger adrenaline rushes that cause blood pressure to soar.
 Excess alcohol also leads to insulin resistance, disrupts glucose, uric acid and triglycerides levels, affects brain and neurological function, liver health and gut health.

 • Good sleep is crucial for reducing high blood pressure.
 Rule out sleep apnea and restless leg syndrome.

 • Open detox pathways and optimize healthy adrenal, thyroid, liver, colon, lymphatic, gallbladder and kidney function.